Carla Lalli Music: Career

 She worked in food service for over a decade, notably as a line chef and later kitchen manager for Rocco DiSpirito, as the first general manager of Shake Shack, and as an instructor in culinary management at the Institute for Culinary Education.
 She transitioned to food writing in 2009, and served as an editor for Everyday Food until 2011.
-Music was hired as a features editor for Bon Appétit that same year, and was later promoted to be the magazine's food director.
+Lalli was hired as a features editor for Bon Appétit that same year, and was later promoted to be the magazine's food director.
 In January 2020, she moved her role to food editor at large to focus on her 2nd cookbook.

-Music first appeared in videos on the Bon Appétit YouTube channel in 2015 and would make regular appearances in recipe preparation videos in the subsequent years.
-In 2018, Music became the host of Back-to-Back Chef, a web series in which she instructs a celebrity in preparing a dish while facing away from each other and using only verbal instructions.
+Lalli first appeared in videos on the Bon Appétit YouTube channel in 2015 and would make regular appearances in recipe preparation videos in the subsequent years.
+In 2018, Lalli became the host of Back-to-Back Chef, a web series in which she instructs a celebrity in preparing a dish while facing away from each other and using only verbal instructions.
 Notable guests on the series have included Natalie Portman, Michael Shannon, and Elizabeth Olsen.
-The series has been praised for its comedic timing and Music's hosting, with Vulture calling the Back-to-Back Chef "simple, elegant, and absolutely genius."
-Music was also featured in the series Test Kitchen Talks, From the Test Kitchen, and Making Perfect.
+The series has been praised for its comedic timing and Lalli’s hosting, with Vulture calling the Back-to-Back Chef "simple, elegant, and absolutely genius."
+Lalli was also featured in the series Test Kitchen Talks, From the Test Kitchen, and Making Perfect.

-In August 2020, two months after the resignation of editor-in-chief Adam Rapoport and the subsequent fallout regarding inequitable pay for staff and contributors of color, several members of the Test Kitchen, including Music, announced they would no longer film videos for the Bon Appétit YouTube channel due to a continued lack of progress in resolving issues at Condé Nast Entertainment.
+In August 2020, two months after the resignation of editor-in-chief Adam Rapoport and the subsequent fallout regarding inequitable pay for staff and contributors of color, several members of the Test Kitchen, including Lalli, announced they would no longer film videos for the Bon Appétit YouTube channel due to a continued lack of progress in resolving issues at Condé Nast Entertainment.

-A cookbook by Music, Where Cooking Begins: Uncomplicated Recipes to Make You a Great Cook, was published by Penguin Random House on March 19, 2019.
+A cookbook by Lalli, Where Cooking Begins: Uncomplicated Recipes to Make You a Great Cook, was published by Penguin Random House on March 19, 2019.
 In May 2020, the cookbook earned the 2020 James Beard Foundation Book Award in the category "General".
-Music announced she was working on a second cookbook in October 2019.
+Lalli announced she was working on a second cookbook in October 2019.

-In November 2020, Music launched her own video series called Carla’s Cooking Show which is limited to her Patreon subscribers.
-In December 2020, Music launched a new collaborative Instagram Live series with Bon Appétit alumna Molly Baz called You Got Snack'd.
+In November 2020, Lalli launched her own video series called Carla’s Cooking Show which is limited to her Patreon subscribers.
+In December 2020, Lalli launched a new collaborative Instagram Live series with Bon Appétit alumna Molly Baz called You Got Snack'd.

-Music's second cookbook, That Sounds So Good: 100 Real-Life Recipes for Every Day of the Week, was released in October 2021, along with a new corresponding weekly YouTube series.
-Each weekly episode features Music cooking a recipe from the book.
-In 2025, Music stopped posting on YoutTube because it was not profitable.
+Lalli’s second cookbook, That Sounds So Good: 100 Real-Life Recipes for Every Day of the Week, was released in October 2021, along with a new corresponding weekly YouTube series.
+Each weekly episode featured Lalli cooking a recipe from the book.
+In 2025, Lalli stopped posting on YouTube because it was not profitable.